concordemod/aerojet/README.md

-# aerojet
+# Aerojet

-The official plugin manager for concorde
+Aerojet is the official plugin manager for Concorde.

+## More Info Coming Soon